kapouer/marked-man/README.md

 * `--version <version>`
 The version shown in the manpage footer.
 Defaults to empty string.
-Breaking change in marked-man 0.7.0: this flag is converted to manVersion option, to avoid conflict with marked.
+This flag is converted to manVersion option, to avoid conflict with marked.

 * `--manual <manual>`
 The manual-group name shown in the manpage header.